-If you're looking for a home security system you can set up yourself, it doesn't get simpler than this.
+If you're looking for a DIY home security system you can set up yourself, it doesn't get simpler than this.

 For $130, the Ooma Home Security Starter Kit monitors your house and offers quick access to emergency services through its user-friendly mobile app.
 Its accessories are relatively affordable and include smoke detectors, motion sensors, a streaming-video camera and a loud siren.

-The only drawback is that this particular kit doesn't offer professional monitoring.
-Nor is there much support for home automation, no security camera, nor is there much integration with third-party devices, and to use some features, such as remote 911 and notifications, it costs an extra $5.99 per month.
+However, there's not much support for home automation, no security camera, nor is there much integration with third-party devices, and to use some features, such as remote 911 and notifications, it costs an extra $5.99 per month.
 But if you don't need those features, Ooma is an affordable option.

 Design and setup

 Ooma started out as a home voice over Internet Protocol (VoIP) service, so it's no surprise that the hub of the Ooma Home Security Starter kit is its Telo VoIP hub.
 Also included are a motion sensor, a door/window sensor and a water sensor.

 There's nothing particularly exemplary about the Telo's design.
 It resembles an answering machine (if you remember what those look like), and it even has fast-forward and rewind buttons.
 It's not exactly the kind of high-tech product that goes on display in your bookcase; but it is the brains of this operation, so it should be placed somewhere accessible.

 The setup is pretty straightforward.
 Right as you open the box, there's a sticker on the Telo hub itself directing you to register for a phone number through the Ooma Telo app for Android or iOS.
 Once that's configured, you can plug in the hub to your router via Ethernet, or pair it with your Wi-Fi network using the app.

 If you decide you want to use the Telo for phone calls, you can connect something like the Ooma HD2 Handset with video calling (sold separately for $30), or any other standard telephone handset.